realglobe-Inc/sugos/README.md

 What you can do with SUGOS is:

 1. Declare a function on a client.
-2. Then, call the function from another client.
+2. Call the function from another client.

 <img src="assets/images/sugos-overview.jpeg"
-    alt="Over view"
+    alt="Overview"
 />

 SUGOS magically connect two clients on remote networks, and provides pseudo function interface as if they are on the same environment.